remy/remysharp.com/public/blog/controlling-the-control-strip-make-play-control-spotify.md

 ```

 And that…should be it.
 I now have control over my own machine, which is frankly how it should always be.

+_Honourable mention to [Better Touch Tool](https://folivora.ai/) which looks like it might do the job, but I'm already familiar with Karabiner and Karabiner definitely does the job!_